jessethomson/background-notifications/README.md

 ## Instructions

 ### Define a new Region
--Type the title of the new region
+- Type the title of the new region
--Use the slider to define the radius of the region -Long press somewhere on the map to place the center of the new region in that location
+- Use the slider to define the radius of the region
+- Long press somewhere on the map to place the center of the new region in that location

 ### Notifications
 - Press the home button to put the app in the background